nielsmaerten/ynab-buddy/README.md

 ## How to install

 * If you have NodeJS, the recommended way to get ynab-buddy is by running: `npm install -g ynab-buddy`
 * Don't have NodeJS?
-Download the tool from the [releases page](https://github.com/nielsmaerten/ynab-buddy/releases)
+Download the executable from the [releases page](https://github.com/nielsmaerten/ynab-buddy/releases)

 ## How to use

 1. Download CSV-files containing your transactions from your bank
 2. Run `ynab-buddy` from your terminal/command line, or double-click the executable
 3. Done!
-Your transactions are now in your YNAB Budget.
+Your transactions are now in YNAB.
 Start categorizing :)

 ## How to configure